 By mid-May the party begins as the first peony blooms appear.
 Rows of corals introduce the season, followed by reds, yellows, pinks, and showy tri-color blooms.
 Swenson Gardens’ fields are open to the public just two weekends per year during Peony Field Days.
 Thousands of gardeners visit the farm to enjoy the variety of colors and make plans to incorporate peonies into their own gardens.
 Many folks are amazed at the stem strength and beautiful foliage of these newer varieties – definitely not our grandmother’s peonies!
 Photographers and painters enjoy lingering over the rainbow of colors, trying to capture the perfect image, while garden club members take careful notes to educate themselves about these exceptional flowers.

 The peony market is awash with two imposters: tissue culture roots and potted peony plants.
 Tangled root masses are one result of the short cut tissue-culture process.
-This photo is an example of a peony from original rootstock, which is sold by Swenson Gardens.
 Learn more about the pitfalls of tissue culture roots in the FAQs page.
 Potted peony plants are grown in a greenhouse using multiple chemical applications, and are most often sold in the spring during the peak season for annuals.
 While potted peonies offer the instant gratification of stems, foliage and flowers, they do not provide the vigor, strength and longevity of bare rootstock.
 The transition from the climate-controlled environment of a greenhouse to a garden frequently causes plant shock, resulting in timid looking plants with tangled storage roots, anemic blooms and weak stems.
 In contrast, Swenson Gardens’ customers often comment on the exceptionally large and healthy rootstock they receive, which provide the necessary energy for their first year of growth.
 Peonies are an investment in the future.
 Please do not succumb to the imposters.
 Be wise and patient by purchasing Swenson Gardens’ bare-root peonies.

 Years before the first peony blooms appear, Swenson Gardens begins preparing the soil of the new fields.
 It all starts with the cows.
 The herd of Dexters, known as the Fertilizer Production Team, is the source of the composted manure that is first applied over the hay fields.
 Then a mixture of gypsum and Milorganite is spread before the ground is plowed under.
 A cover crop is planted and the same materials are applied again before the soil is plowed for the last time.
 Finally, planting can commence.
 Using this sustainable, chemical-free fertilization technique welcomes micronutrients and microorganisms into the soil.
 That is a good thing, because chemical fertilizers only address what happens above ground and repeated applications can create sterile soil.
 Taking care of our precious dirt provides the best possible growing site for the bare root peonies and means years of beautiful peony enjoyment for you!